martybillingsley/testCS50/fractals/README.md

 A fractal looks the same at any magnification.

 Test out turtles now.
-Type in 'from turtle import *'

-Type 'forward(100)', run and see what happens
+Bring up the square.py file.
+To run it, type python square.py in the terminal window.